ykszk/labelme-rs/README.md

 - json file will open the file
 - directory will open index page linking to each annotation

+- Add `--address 0.0.0.0` option to allow access from other hosts.
+- Add `--port 0` to use a new port assigned by OS.

 Generate default config
 ```console
 lmrs browser - --default
 ```

-Add `--address 0.0.0.0` option to allow access from other hosts.

 # Python binding
 Install: